NateKomodo/OpenMineAI/README.md

 ## Current features

-As of 0.7.1, the following is done:
+As of 0.7.9, the following is done:

 - Full player control
 - Path-finding
 - Path-execution
 - Forge integration for 1.12.2
 - Modular chat commands
+- (Not yet finished) Auto mining

 ## Todo